wg12385/MLNMR_smash_18/README.md

 | $^3J_{HH}$ Coupling | 0.22 | 0.66 |

 ### JACSF
 The JACSF molecular representation is based on atom-centred symmetry functions, adapted specifically for j coupling.
-The representation is currently being developed,
+The representation is currently being developed, however it is much more suited to application with neural networks, so hasn't been tested much yet.
+The neural network algorithms are being developed

 ## Kernel Ridge Regression